 Gina, Mexican dancer, is a graduate with the Bachelor of Arts (Contemporary Dance) by the Universidad Veracruzana, and Development Master Academic Skills for Higher Normal Education from Simon Bolivar.
 Graduates features: The Body Wonder Diploma in Dance Pedagogy, Teacher Training Diploma in Yoga by the International Association of Yoga Yoghismo.
 As a performer she has taken part in dance companies, to name a few: Modulo contemporary dance, Barro Rojo, Scenic Art and Independent Ballet.
 She has received awards and scholarships which are: best dancer in the XVII International Festival of Contemporary Dance, DIF Waldeen, San Luis Potosi, SLP; first place in the Video Documentary Eternity is Barro; Young Artists Scholarship Veracruz (1997-98); grant from the State Fund for Culture and Arts of Veracruz (1999-2000); grant from the State Fund for Culture and Arts of Veracruz (2006-07).
 As a teacher he has taken part in art schools, which are: College of Arts of Veracruz; theatre faculty of the Universidad Veracruzana. dance faculty of the Universidad Veracruzana; faculty of arts degree in contemporary dance at the Autonomous University of Chihuahua.
 Mexico.
-This is her second season with Center Dance Ensemble.
+This is her third season with Center Dance Ensemble.

 D. Daniel Hollingshead

-Kelsey is a 27 year old Chapman University graduate.
+Kelsey is a 28 year old Chapman University graduate.
 She graduated in May of 2016 and received a Bachelor of Arts degree in dance.
 During her time at Chapman University, Kelsey had the pleasure of working under instructors/choreographers such as Sean Green, William Johnson, Liz Maxwell, Amanda White and many other great teachers.
 She was inducted in 2015 into the National Honor Society for Dance Arts and graduated with honors given through the National Dance Education Organization.
 Kelsey is currently the resident choreographer for the International Baccalaureate Dance program at Barry Goldwater High School in Phoenix and also a dance instructor at Leap of Faith Dance where she teaches a variety of different dance styles.
-She is returning to Center Dance Ensemble after her two year school break and will begin her 6th year as a full member of CDE.
+She is returning to Center Dance Ensemble after her two year school break and will begin her 7th year as a full member of CDE.
 Kelsey is excited to bring her newest dance training from Chapman University and hopes to one day become a college dance professor.
 She will be looking into a graduate program to receive her Masters of Fine Arts.
 Kelsey thanks her friends and family for their love and support throughout all the years making it possible for her to follow her dreams and pursue her career in dance.

 Katherine “Katie” McDowell

 Katie discovered dance at the early age of 5 and was fortunate enough to find Dance Theater West when she was 7 years old.
 There, she trained in ballet under the direction of her beloved friend and mentor, Susan Silverman.
 During her ten years with the studio and her six years with Storybook Ballet Theater, she performed lead roles in several ballets including Coppelia, Cinderella, Sleeping Beauty and Odette in Swan Lake.
 After graduating from Arcadia High School in 2007, Katie attended Arizona State University.
 She is currently performing in CDE’s school-touring shows:The ABC’s of Dance and From Ballet to Beyonce.
-This is Katie’s seventh season with Center Dance Ensemble and she could not be more excited and grateful for the opportunity.
+This is Katie’s eighth season with Center Dance Ensemble and she could not be more excited and grateful for the opportunity.

 Emilio was born and raised in Venice, Italy.
 Although he carried a lifetime interest in the arts from drawing to singing, it was not until he moved to Phoenix that he began training in the field of dance at the age of 18.
-While his exposure was belated, he excelled in the field as many boys do and worked in the industry doing film, television, and live stage as a dancer, choreographer and actor.
+While his exposure was belated, he excelled in the field as many young men do and worked in the industry doing film, television, and live stage as a dancer, choreographer and actor.
 After establishing and running his own company for several years in Northern Arizona, he now directs his own company based in Phoenix.
 His decision to re-establish himself as a performer led him to join Center Dance Ensemble.
-Emilio is excited to return for his ninth season with the company.
+Emilio is excited to return for his tenth season with the company.

 Rebecca began her dance training at the age of 5 at the School of Ballet Arizona.
 Since then she has continued her ballet training in the Royal Academy of Dance syllabus with Mary Moe Adams and Andrew Needhammer.
 In 2008, Rebecca was a semi-finalist at the Genee International Ballet Competition in Toronto.
 Rebecca graduated from St. John’s College in Santa Fe, New Mexico, in 2012 with a Bachelor’s degree in Liberal Arts.
 While at St. John’s, Rebecca choreographed and performed for the College’s theater group, as well as a creating a ballet piece for the Danchibition, a dance showcase of the students.
-In her third season with Center Dance Ensemble, Rebecca is a part of the school-touring shows The ABC’s of Dance and From Ballet to Beyonce.
+In her fourth season with Center Dance Ensemble, Rebecca is a part of the school-touring shows The ABC’s of Dance and From Ballet to Beyonce.
 Currently she teaches at Phoenix Dance Academy and School of Ballet Arizona.

 (Outreach Program Director)

 Amber started her dance training at age 6.
 She attended Glendale Community College and, under Lenna DeMarco, started her career as a lifelong student, dancer, teacher, and choreographer.
 Amber attended ASU and worked choreographing for many high schools and colleges around the valley, as well as danced for Parke and Dancers.
 After graduation she relocated to Savannah, GA and danced in the corps de ballet and earned soloist roles for Ballet South, but returned to Arizona and found her true home with Center Dance Ensemble.
-Amber is in her 16th season with CDE under Frances Smith Cohen, is the company ballet mistress, and principle dancer.
+Amber is in her 17th season with CDE under Frances Smith Cohen, is the company ballet mistress, and principle dancer.
 She has danced many lead roles for CDE such as Anne Frank, Ophelia, and Snow Queen.
 During the off season Amber dances under Diane McNeil Hunt with Elevate Danceworks.
 They have performed in Phoenix, Las Vegas, California, and Chicago.
 Amber is also co-founder at Kaleidoscape Dance, which is a studio for adult dancers as well as a performing dance company.
 Many thanks go out to her amazing friends and family that continually support her passion and artistic vision in this field.
 Without them none of this would be possible.

 James began dance at age 3 in Wisconsin where he trained in Jazz, Tap, and Tumbling.
 At 6, he moved to California and continued his dance training at several studios.
 In 1999, he joined a competitive dance team at Burbank Dance Biz and placed either 1st or 2nd in every competition.
 After a few years of competing, James joined the Patsy Metzger Dancers at Debbie Reynolds Rehearsal Studio.
 He began performing in and around Los Angeles for the Israeli Festival, Haha Café, and Knotts Berry Farm to name a few.
 James is also an accomplished Martial Artist having won several national and world titles.
 He was a guest on The Tonight Show with Jay Leno and his acting credits include guest appearances on Buffy the Vampire Slayer, Profiler, and Young and the Restless.
 James also starred in ” Ninjas High Noon at Mega Mountain” alongside Hulk Hogan.
 He currently owns Surprise Family Karate in Surprise, AZ, and enjoys choreographing routines that combine dance, gymnastics, and martial arts.
-This is his third season with Center Dance Ensemble, and he is currently performing in CDE’s school-touring shows The ABC’s of Dance and From Ballet to Beyonce.
+This is his fourth season with Center Dance Ensemble, and he is currently performing in CDE’s school-touring shows The ABC’s of Dance and From Ballet to Beyonce.